Stopping at Glasgow Prestwick Airport gives you an opportunity to experience some of the best sights and activities that Scotland has to offer.

 Airport staff are on hand to offer recommendations and arrange hospitality.

 There are several four and five star hotels in nearby Ayr, Prestwick and Troon, Dumfries and Galloway.
-The newly refurbished five star Trump Turnberry Hotel is 40 minutes away.

 If you fancy sampling one of Scotland’s biggest exports, whisky, the airport can arrange tastings in Dakota House or tours of our local distillery on the Isle of Arran.